NCAS-CMS/cf-python/docs/source/tutorial.rst

+If both operands of an :ref:`arithmetical <Arithmetical-operations>` or :ref:`relational <Relational-operations>` operation are field constructs with insufficent metadata to create a mapping of physically compatible dimensions, there are various techniques that allow the operation the operation proceeed.

+* **Option 1:** The operation may applied to the field constructs' data instead.
+See below for more details.

+* **Option 2:** If the mapping is not possible due to the absence of "standard_name" properties (or "id" attributes) on metadata constructs that are known to correspond, then setting "relaxed identities" with the `cf.RELAXED_IDENTITIES` function may help:

-If both operands of an :ref:`arithmetical <Arithmetical-operations>` or :ref:`relational <Relational-operations>` operation are field constructs with insufficent metadata to create a mapping of physically compatible dimensions, then operations may applied to the field construct's data instead.
-The resulting data may then be inserted into a copy of one of the field constructs, either with the `~cf.Field.set_data` method of the field construct, or with :ref:`indexed assignment <Assignment-by-index>`.
-The latter technique allows broadcasting, but the former one does not.
+* **Option 3:** Add more metadata to the field constucts.

+For **Option 1** the resulting data may then be inserted into a copy of one of the field constructs, either with the `~cf.Field.set_data` method of the field construct, or with :ref:`indexed assignment
+<Assignment-by-index>`.
+The latter technique allows broadcasting, but
+the former one does not.

-In this case it is assumed, and not checked, that the dimensions of both `~cf.Data` instance operands are already in the correct order for physically meaningful broadcasting to occur.
+Note that it is assumed, and not checked, that the dimensions of both `~cf.Data` instance operands are already in the correct order for physically meaningful broadcasting to occur.

 .. code-block:: python
    :caption: *Operate on the data and use 'set_data' to put the
              resulting data into the new field construct.*

    >>> t.min()
    <CF Data(): 260.0 K>